abshilpa/hybrid-rag-sql-assistant/README.md

 ## 🔐 Security & governance

-- **Read-only SQL** — only `SELECT` queries are allowed; DML/DDL is blocked.
+- **Read-only SQL** — only `SELECT` queries are allowed DML/DDL is blocked.
 - **PII redaction** — customer emails are masked before reaching the LLM or UI.
-- **Secrets** — API keys live in `.env` (git-ignored); a `.env.example` documents the required keys.
+- **Secrets** — API keys live in `.env` (git-ignored) a `.env.example` documents the required keys.

 ---

 ## ⚠️ Limitations & future work

-- SQLite is a stand-in for BigQuery; swap the SQL layer for production.
+- SQLite is a stand-in for BigQuery swap the SQL layer for production.
 - Store-assistant handoff is simulated (would integrate a real ticketing/live-chat system).
-- PII masking covers emails; production would use a dedicated PII engine (e.g. Presidio) for names/phones/addresses.
+- PII masking covers emails production would use a dedicated PII engine (e.g. Presidio) for names/phones/addresses.
-- Conversation history is per-session; production would add persistent, checkpointed memory (LangGraph checkpointer).
+- Conversation history is per-session production would add persistent, checkpointed memory (LangGraph checkpointer).
 - Add authentication, role-based row-level data access, caching, and rate limiting for production.